CUP-ECS/ExaCLAMR/README.md

 ### Building on UNM CARC Xena

-- Note: You have to build on a compute node
+- Note: You have to build on a compute node with a GPU

 ```bash
 git clone https://github.com/CUP-ECS/ExaCLAMR.git